gilbox/css-bliss/README.md

 My futuristic thoughts on structuring a SASS project.
 Ideas all stolen from BEM, SMACSS, OOCSS, SUITECSS

+# General

+- Use class selectors instead of element or attr selectors in most cases

 # Naming

 Title-case modules, camel-case elements. why-not-dashes ?
 Because cased names are more readable (very objective explanation, I know).
 Furthermore, now if you see a class name that doesntStartWithTitleCase you know that it's not a module.
 (What?!? not everything is a module?)